 The universal paradigm, in whose invisible and unquestioned embrace human misery can accurately be named a somehow excusable and certainly always expected commonplace, will stand exposed and rejected, to be replaced by one that I (from my present outlook) would prefer or (a radical change in social consciousness) by none.

-We're arguing for the replacement of the paradigm which casts human suffering as an excusable certainty with none, rather than Brün's preference, but her following analysis is still on point.
+We're arguing for the replacement of the paradigm which casts man-made suffering as an excusable certainty with no paradigm at all, rather than Brün's preference, but her following analysis is still on point.